 The signature on the Receipt of Student Handbook verifies that a copy of the Student Handbook, which contains the Student Code of Conduct and other school rules, was received.
-The signature shows agreement to the accepted responsibility to know the contents of the handbook, to understand the rules for students contained in it, and that the rules will be followed.
-In elementary schools, the signature is received by the parent(s)/guardian(s) of the student.
-In secondary schools, the student signs the Receipt of Student Handbook.
+The signature shows agreement to accept responsibility to know the contents of the handbook, to understand the rules for students contained and Expulsion from Next Level Learning instructional programs.
+Students have the right to a hearing if more than five days of the session are missed due to a disciplinary action.